Glossary of Pulmonary Hypertension (PH) Terms

 - H –

-Heritable pulmonary arterial hypertension (HPAH): This term is used when the BMPR2 gene has been identified and there is a family history of pulmonary hypertension.
+Heritable pulmonary arterial hypertension (HPAH): This term is used when the BMPR2 gene has been identified and/or there is a family history of pulmonary hypertension.
+It is the new term for what used to be called familial pulmonary arterial hypertension (FPAH).
 Read more about heritable PH

 Hickman catheter: An intravenous line used to administer medication.
 See also catheter

 Human immunodeficiency virus (HIV): An infection that causes the immune system to fail and makes the body prone to infectious organisms that typically would not cause infections.
-Patients with HIV infection can develop PAH at a rate higher than IPAH.
+Patients with HIV infection can develop PAH at a rate higher than the general population.
 The reason is unknown.
 Read more about HIV and PH

 Hypertension: Abnormally high blood pressure.